 Or perhaps not.
-Many people suffer from tobacco addiction; when the biologist frequently sees what seems to be a harmful trait, he asks if there might not be some hidden advantage.
+Many people suffer from tobacco addiction.
+When biologists see something that is common but which seems to be a harmful trait, she asks if there might not be some hidden advantage.
 Perhaps tobacco addiction is one of those.

-When I was working on my research on the floral preferences of pollinators, at one point I needed a way to safely pick up honeybees and move them.
-I didn’t want to invest in an bee smoker, and hit upon the idea of using a cigar.
+When I was working on my research on sexual selection, specifically the floral preferences of pollinators, at one point I needed a way to safely pick up honeybees and move them.
+I didn’t want to invest in a bee smoker, and hit upon the idea of using a cigar.
 I would walk around the greenhouse with a lit cheroot, and blow smoke on the bees to quiet them.
 It worked.
 They became calm, and some even went to sleep.

 Some of them, however, never woke up.

-Nicotine is a chemical that acts at nerve connections; in medicine we still classify some nerve-muscle interactions as ‘nicotinic.’
-Early physiologists used tobacco extract to investigate the interactions of nerves and muscles, and found that some systems respond to nicotine, others do not.
-A small dose of nicotine causes mild stimulation to those nerves and muscles.
-A high dose, however, can cause a toxic, runaway effect.
+Nicotine is a chemical that acts at nerve connections.
+Early physiologists used tobacco extract to investigate the interactions of nerves and muscles, and found that some systems respond to nicotine, others do not; in modern medicine we still classify some nerve-muscle interactions as ‘nicotinic’.
+In the appropriate systems, a small dose of nicotine causes mild stimulation to nerves and muscles.
+A high dose, however, can cause a toxic, runaway, even lethal effect.
 Which is what happened to some of my bees.

 Similarly, almost all perfumes and other ‘sweet’ smells are also highly toxic, aromatic4)In chemistry, ‘aromatic’ refers to compounds which contain a toxic benzene ring, or similar structure. substances.
 You’ve probably wondered why gasoline and many poisonous solvents have somewhat attractive smells.